-Camellia Meaning from Unique Botany
+Camellia Flower Meaning

 The calyx of the camellia falls with the petals when the flower has finished blooming.
 This is unlike most other flowers, where the calyx seems to hang around the tree even after the petals have dropped.
 This phenomena made the camellia flower meaning a symbol of everlasting union between lovers.